 Bruno Castro (Captain of LUFFT): Our main objective encompasses three actions: the construction of rockets, training in the management of launches, and participation in model rocket competitions.
 However, for this to happen, it is necessary that several stages are overcome, highlighting the following:

 - The team is necessarily multidisciplinary.
 The members are from different courses, and you learn in practice that, in a real engineering project, you need to work with professionals in different areas and with different skills;

-- The interpersonal relationship is something constantly and present in the team.
-Everyone needs to understand their tasks, the existing hierarchy, the tasks and responsibilities of colleagues so that the end result is positive;
+- An interpersonal relationship is something constantly present in the team.
+Everyone needs to understand their tasks, the existing hierarchy, and the tasks and responsibilities of colleagues so that the end result is positive;

 - The motivation of the members is something that needs to be constantly exercised.
 Being part of a project with practical activities requires a commitment to participate in the programmed actions and, at the same time, fulfill the academic tasks of the regular course.

 Explain your project, please.